 - Current Graduate Student Employees - If you are a current graduate student employee and you are currently enrolled in the graduate student health plan and your assistantship will continue for Fall 2015, your coverage will continue automatically for the Fall semester.
 You are not required to apply for a waiver of SSHIP.

 - Current Graduate Student Employees in a Leave Without Pay Status - If you are a current graduate student employee placed in a leave without pay status, contact your hiring department as soon as possible to make sure that your benefits are reinstated.
 You are not required to apply for a waiver of SSHIP as long as coverage begins no later than September 1, 2015.

 - Current Graduate Student Employees with effective date of coverage after 9/1 – If your benefits begin after September 1, 2015, you will be autobilled for Fall 2015.
 If it is later determined that you are due a refund, AHP will process these in the form of a check and mailed to your local address.
 Refunds are issued at the end of policy term.

 AHP will review ALL waiver requests.
-The waiver process for Fall 2015 will open August 3, 2015 and close on August 28, 2015.
-Waiver approvals processed by AHP for Fall 2015 are valid through Summer 2016.
+The waiver period dates will be announced through email before the start of the semester.
+Waiver approvals processed by AHP for Fall are valid through Summer.
 Waiver approvals by AHP do not include those who are enrolled in the Graduate Student Employee Plan.